 A Quick Note for Left-Handed Golfers

 If you're a left-handed player, everything is simply mirrored.
-For you, the desirable shot shape that curves toward your body is a left to right flight Path.
+For you, the desirable shot shape that curves toward your body is a left to right flight path.
 This shot starts to the left of your target and then curves back to the right.
 A slice for you goes left and curves further left uncontrollably, while a hook moves too far from left to right.
 Just mentally reverse the directions in this guide, and all the same concepts about clubface and swing path will apply to you.

 The Good vs. The Bad: Is Right to Left a Draw or a Hook?